cmayer/MitoGeneExtractor/README.md

 ## Prepared Snakemake workflows
 You can find a description how data preprocessing and MitoGeneExtractor analyses can be implemented in Snakemake [here](https://github.com/cmayer/MitoGeneExtractor/blob/last-reviews-before-publication/Use-Snakemake-manual.md)

-A Snakefile which starts with .sra files as input can be found [here](https://github.com/cmayer/MitoGeneExtractor/tree/last-reviews-before-publication/example-analysis-with-Snakemake-workflow-using-SRA-files-as-input)

-A Snakefile which starts with .fastq data can be found [here](https://github.com/cmayer/MitoGeneExtractor/tree/last-reviews-before-publication/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input)
+An example snakemake analysis can be found [here](https://github.com/cmayer/MitoGeneExtractor/tree/last-reviews-before-publication/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input)

 ## Command line options: